Codecademy/docs/content/java/concepts/methods/methods.md

 If the method has a return type there needs to be at least one line in the body which returns a value of that type (i.e. `return a+b;`).

 Methods also have access to values of the instance of a class when using the word `this`.
-With `this` other methods of that same class can be called or instance fields of the class can be accessed which hold values which are accessible through all methods of the class.
+With `this` other methods of that same class can be called or instance fields of the class can be accessed which hold values that are accessible through all methods of the class.